jesperschmidthansen/molsim/README.md

     molsim('clear');
 </pre>
 </div>
+  <p> IMPORTANT NOTE: The 'sys_water.xyz' configuration file and 'sys_water.top' topology file must be in your
+  search path to execute the script.
+They can be found under the project's resource/ folder </p>

-  <p>For an explanation check out the package tutorial under the project's doc/ folder </p>
+  <p> For further explanation check out the package tutorial under the project's doc/ folder </p>
 <h2>Contribution</h2>
 <p>
 I encourage anyone who uses or plan to use molsim to submit problematic issues - this includes issues regarding the documentation.
 I also welcome contributions to the code for the project, whether it is core features (seplib), post simulation data analysis programs, or extending the molsim wrapper.